rodrigo-brito/ninjabot/content/en/docs/strategy/_index.md

 type Strategy interface {
 	Timeframe() string
 	WarmupPeriod() int
-	Indicators(dataframe *model.Dataframe)
+	Indicators(dataframe *model.Dataframe) []ChartIndicator
 	OnCandle(dataframe *model.Dataframe, broker service.Broker)
+	OnPartialCandle(df *model.Dataframe, broker service.Broker) // Optional
 }
 ```

 - `Timeframe`: specifies the strategy timeframe, eg: "15m", "1h", "1d", "1w".
 - `WarmupPeriod`: specifies the number of candles necessary to pre-load before the bot start.
 For example, if you use a 9-period moving average strategy, the `WarmupPeriod` should be 9.
 - `Indicators`: this function creates custom indicators, it is called for each new candle received.
+You can also return a list of indicators to display in the chart.
-- `OnCandle`: this function is also called for each new candle, after `Indicators` execution.
+- `OnCandle`: this function is also called for each new **closed candle**, after `Indicators` execution.
 This function should contain your buy and sell rules. `Dataframe` object contains indicators and indicators from candles.
 The buy and sell operations can be performed through the `Broker` operator.
+- `OnPartialCandle`: this functions is optional, it will be called with high frequency, usually called every 2 seconds with partial data of current candle.

 ## Example